 10. Do you know where you will be working next year?
 Listen for not only the specific company and position, but also for any insights into how challenging this process was and which companies recruit at the school.
 You need to find out if this is a “core school” for the companies where you hope to land.
 Be especially wary if the student is still looking for even a relatively basic post-MBA position.

-Shawn P. O’Connor is the Founder and CEO of Stratus Prep, a New York-based test preparation and admissions counseling firm serving a global clientele of applicants to the world’s premier business schools.
+Shawn P. O’Connor is the Founder and CEO of Stratus Admissions Counseling, a New York-based test preparation and admissions counseling firm serving a global clientele of applicants to the world’s premier business schools.
 O’Connor is an honors graduate of Harvard Business School and Harvard Law School.
-Prior to launching Stratus Prep, he worked for McKinsey & Company, Lehman Brothers, Mercer Management Consulting, and the Boston law firm of Sullivan & Worcester.
+Prior to launching Stratus Admissions Counseling, he worked for McKinsey & Company, Lehman Brothers, Mercer Management Consulting, and the Boston law firm of Sullivan & Worcester.